ResearchComputing/Documentation/docs/additional-resources/policies.md

 ### Planned Maintenance
 The first Wednesday of each month is reserved for Planned Maintenance (PM).
-CURC resources, including compute clusters, file systems, and servers (JupyterHub, Open OnDemand, etc.), will be unavailable during this time.
+CURC resources, including compute clusters, file systems, and servers (Open OnDemand, etc.), will be unavailable during this time.
 Users are encouraged to check [https://curc.statuspage.io/](https://curc.statuspage.io/) for updates on PMs.
 RC reserves the right to cancel, move, or extend the maintenance window as needed.